digital-fabric/polyphony/docs/README.md

 > 1. _Music_ the style of simultaneously combining a number of parts, each forming an individual melody and harmonizing with each other.
 > 2. _Programming_ a Ruby gem for concurrent programming focusing on performance and developer happiness.

 Polyphony is a library for building concurrent applications in Ruby.
-Polyphony harnesses the power of [Ruby fibers](https://ruby-doc.org/core-2.5.1/Fiber.html) to provide a cooperative, sequential coprocess-based concurrency model.
+Polyphony harnesses the power of [Ruby fibers](https://ruby-doc.org/core-2.5.1/Fiber.html) to provide a cooperative, sequential coroutine-based concurrency model.
 Under the hood, Polyphony uses [libev](https://github.com/enki/libev) as a high-performance event reactor that provides timers, I/O watchers and other asynchronous event primitives.

 Polyphony makes it possible to use normal Ruby built-in classes like `IO`, and `Socket` in a concurrent fashion without having to resort to threads.
 Polyphony takes care of context-switching automatically whenever a blocking call like `Socket#accept` or `IO#read` is issued.